 What’s the most exciting project you’ve worked on to date?

-As an Assistant Project Manager in BOND’s Civil & Utility Division, I work on a lot of infrastructure projects.
+As an Assistant Project Manager at BOND Civil & Utility, I work on a lot of infrastructure projects.
 My current project is the Western Avenue Utility Crossing and Roadway Realignment.
 It’s one of my most exciting projects so far.
 We are building a cast in place utility tunnel for Harvard University’s expansion into Allston across Western Avenue.
 We are constructing a new road that traffic will be rerouted to while we tunnel across the road.
 It’s a multi-faceted job, requiring a lot of pieces to fall into place to meet tight schedules.
 Daily, we use our creativity to come up with alternative options to design, meet schedule restraints and put together logistics plans.
 This allows me to use the design skills I obtained through my bachelor’s degree in architecture at Wentworth Institute of Technology.